 Near Ambient Pressure X-Ray Photoelectron Spectroscopy

 Complete understanding of hydrogenation and dehydrogenation requires knowledge of the dynamic composition and chemical state of the surface while the reactions are taking place.
-The surface/gas reaction rate, believed to be a rate-limiting factor for storage materials, is controlled by the chemical and physical state of the surface and near-surface regions.
-Traditional XPS can only be used in ultra-high vacuum conditions, allowing only ex situ hydrogenation experiments and subsequent XPS measurements in vacuum.
+Surface/gas reactions are believed to be a rate-limiting factor for many H storage materials and are controlled by the chemical and physical state of the surface and near-surface regions.
+Traditional XPS can only be used in ultra-high vacuum conditions, allowing only ex-situ hydrogenation experiments and subsequent XPS measurements in vacuum.
 But the chemical reactivity and surface species can vary greatly with and without gas pressure.
 Near ambient pressure X-ray photoelectron spectroscopy (NAP-XPS) provides this information.
 In situ studies with NAP-XPS can reveal the complex coupling between transport, surface reaction rates, and oxidation state changes when hydrogen storage materials (hydrides, sorbents) operate.1–9

 Pressure range: UHV to 25 mbar